rix4uni/pvreplace/README.md

   strings             The string(s) to be replaced in URLs (default: FUZZ)

 options:
-  -part              Specify which part of the URL to modify Options: param-value, param-name, path-suffix, path-param, ext-filename (default: param-value)
+  -part              Specify which part of the URL to modify Options: param-value, param-name, path-suffix, path-segment, ext-filename (default: param-value)
   -type              Specify the type of modification Options: replace, prefix, postfix (default: replace) -mode              Specify the mode of replacement Options: multiple, single (default: multiple) -payload           Specify payload(s) directly or from a file